timsutton/punic/README.markdown

 ## Caveat!!!

-Punic can be considered an early preview release and probably is not ready for production use.
-Use at your own peril.
+<strike>Punic can be considered an early preview release and probably is not ready for production use.
+Use at your own peril.</strike>

+Punic has been running on a production system for a while now while bugs probably can and do exist it is ready to replace Carthage.

 ## Installation